Press Fits Decoded: Engineering Precision, Practical Use, and Design Mastery

 Advanced Design Tactics for High-Volume Assembly

-• Implementing self-locating features to improve alignment
+• using self-locating features to improve alignment;

 How to Evaluate a Press Fit Supplier

-• Tolerancing documentation and drawing validation
+• tolerance documentation and drawing validation;

 Final Takeaway for Procurement Teams